gemerden/anygraph/README.md

 ## Introduction

 Graphs are a powerful tool to handle software challenges.
 They are used in many software implementations, varying from file systems to web analysis tools, game engines to parsers and routers to state machines (not all implementation call them graphs, but they are).
 When you want to use a graph or extend the functionality of a graph, it requires a lot of relatively complex coding.
 But what if you could standardize the way graphs are built, with a standardized interface (still using you own names)?
-What if this standardisation can be used to implement standard re-usable algorithms, like shortest path, traversal and updates.
+What if this standardization can be used to implement standard re-usable algorithms, like shortest path, traversal and updates.
 Anygraph does this for you, and implements some of the standard algorithms associated with graphs (new algorithms will be added over time).

 Graphs and especially double-linked graphs (with relations going for- and backwards) are easy to get wrong.
 After having written a number of tree and other graph libraries, usually as mixin classes, I found a different solution that has a number of advantages.
 Is consists of only 2 classes: `One` and `Many` and only a few optional parameters.
 With these classes you can create many types of graph, which in turn opens the way to a number of (included) algorithms associated with graphs and graph traversal.

-Alternatives that I could find on github or PYPI did not meet my requirements, either being inflexible/more coupled (e.g. requiring inheritance), or missing easy-to-find documention.
+Alternatives that I could find on GitHub or PYPI did not meet my requirements, either being inflexible/more coupled (e.g. requiring inheritance), or missing easy-to-find documentation.

 _Anygraph_ is a very easy-to-use library to add _single_ and _double sided_ relationships between objects.
 It can be used to build _trees_, _directed_ and _non-directed graphs_, _cyclic_ and _non-cyclic graphs_.
 It also supports mixing many-to-many, many-to-one and one-to-one relationships.